 Industry’s Favorite in the Chinese Luxury e-Commerce market: Tmall Luxury Pavilion

-The period from 2019 to 2021 has been difficult for luxury goods.
+The recent years have been difficult for luxury goods.
 Luxury companies have had to embrace technology and reinvent themselves.
-For example, through various platforms such as WeChat, Little Red Box, Weibo, Douyin and Tmall, etc. Today, 200 big names are available on this channel.
+For example, through various platforms such as WeChat, Little Red Box, Weibo, Douyin and Tmall, etc. Today, the majority of big names are available on this channel.

 To differentiate themselves from the competition, high-end brands have adopted creativity and novelty.
-Tmall’s Luxury Platform is one of the favorite websites of the top foreign brands in the game.
+Tmall’s Luxury Platform is one of the favorite websites of the top foreign and Chinese luxury brands in the game.

-To drive revenue on Tmall luxury channel, you can:
+To drive revenue on the Tmall luxury channel, you can:

 - Engage with Chinese buyers with qualitative experience: An invitation system is set up.
 Tmall selects Chinese buyers who have a real interest in the brand and who have a high income.